athemes/Botiga/readme.txt

 Botiga includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 2.2.16 =
+Fixed - Elementor Pro: Custom header/footer templates not displaying in the shop archive page.
+Fixed - Single Product: Clear variation button with wrong style when it's rendered as a HTML button tag.

 = 2.2.15 =
 Fixed - Cart Page: Ugly CSS styling for invalid coupon notice.
 Fixed - Added to cart notice ‘View Cart’ button position and style is not correct.